arctop/unity-socket-client-example/README.md

 # Instructions

-1. Start Neuos Central app on the Android device and activate the SDK Stream.
+1. Start Arctop app on the Android device and activate the SDK Stream.
-With the stream active, Neuos will produce realtime values and transmit those over a socket to authenticated clients.
+With the stream active, Arctop app will produce realtime values and transmit those over a socket to authenticated clients.

 2. Run this example app.